DanielYWoo/pentaho-di-redis-plugin/README.md

  e,g. set, then "set (column1 as key) (column2 as value)" will be executed.

-You probably need a "select values" step before the redis output step to generate columns you want.
+You probably need a "select values" step before the redis output step to generate columns (arguments) you want.

 ![](./docs/pdi-redis-flow.png)